Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 YearMedian Household Income

-On the state level, you can claim allowances for Illinois state income taxes on Form IL-W-4.
-Your employer will withhold money from each of your paychecks to go toward your Illinois state income taxes.
+On the state level, you’ll also claim allowances for Illinois state income taxes, on Form IL-W-4.
+Just as with federal withholding, your employer will withhold money from each of your paychecks to go toward your Illinois state income taxes.
 Illinois doesn’t have any local income taxes.

 If you have more than one job, you’ll need to split your allowances between your jobs.
-Let's say you have two jobs.
-You can’t claim the same allowances with more than one employer in a single tax year.
-An alternative is to divide your allowances between the two jobs on the Form IL-W-4 you give to each employer, or you could claim all your allowances with one job and none with the other.
-If you double-claim allowances while holding more than one job, you’ll owe more money at tax time.
+Say you have two jobs: You can’t claim the same allowances with more than one employer in a single tax year.
+So, you could divide your allowances between the two jobs on the W-4 you give to each employer, or you could claim all your allowances with one job and none with the other.
+If you double-claim allowances while holding more than one job you’ll owe more money at tax time.

 If you are thinking of taking a new job and moving to Illinois, check out our Illinois mortgage guide for the ins and outs of getting a mortgage in the Prairie State.